Table of Contents

-SIRS represents generalized non-specific response of the body to infection, inflammation, ischemia or trauma.
+SIRS represents a generalized non-specific response of the body to infection, inflammation, ischemia or trauma.
 Timely intervention is critical to evade progression to MODS.

 Sedation use in ICU has equivocal evidence.
 Intermittent sedation as per RASS is recommended.

 Brain death determination has a pivotal role in transplant medicine.
 Every country has its own protocol.
-It is necessary to objectively conduct few tests to ascertain brain death while ruling out circumstances which closely mimic brain death.
+It is necessary to conduct tests to ascertain brain death while ruling out circumstances which closely mimic brain death.

 The correct answers can be found below the references.

 - Which of the following is not a feature of modern ICU?

 - Which of the following is not a defining criterion of SIRS?

 - Altered sensorium with hypotension